 From the benign to the revolutionary, a bold and powerful discussion about "divorce" in the United States of America.

-Or are both sides heading on a “divorce path” that could ultimately be decided by an undemocratic set of circumstances?
+Or will both sides continue traveling down an "ugly" divorce path that could ultimately be decided by an undemocratic set of circumstances?

 With impeccable timing, a bold conversation that considers how Blue and Red Americans can move beyond the politics of mutual destruction.

-Released as the nation is reeling from a global pandemic, racial unrest, and a contentious presidential election, An American Divorce is a must-read for those Republicans and Democrats who want to move beyond the dysfunctional marriage that we today call the United States of America.
+Released as the nation is reeling from a global pandemic, racial unrest, and a weak U.S. presidency, An American Divorce is a must-read for those Republicans and Democrats who want to move beyond the dysfunctional marriage that we today call the United States of America.